-To respond to the Covid-19 Crisis we are preparing work for the Recovery Curriculum and how hens can help with mental health and wellbeing when returning to school.
+In response to the Covid-19 Crisis we have prepared support work the Recovery Curriculum and how hens can help with mental health and wellbeing when returning to school.

 We offer Schools, Nurseries, Childcare Centres and Care homes, the opportunity to experience hen keeping and the benefits it brings to pupils, whilst removing the worry and on-going responsibility.
 Keeping hens helps connect young people with their environment, food and animals in both urban and rural surroundings.
 We provide you with the expertise, resources and information which are prepared by our teaching staff to make hen keeping in school easy, fun and rewarding.

 Book Now to add hens to your setting.